rancher/fleet/.github/scripts/README.md

-The assets in this folder are used by the Github CI.
+**The assets in this folder are used by the GitHub CI.**

-Please do not modify them to accomodate your local workflow, this often ends up in hard to read and reason about scripts.
+Please do not modify them to accommodate your local workflow, as this often ends up in scripts that are hard to read and reason about.